 What’s wrong is that we’re drinking too much of it.
 You’ve probably heard of the 8x8 rule.
 It states that we should drink 8 ounces of water 8 times per day whether we’re thirsty or not.
 Since its origins in the 1940s, this pseudo-logic has since spread (without a shred of supporting evidence) to the worlds of exercise hydration, military hydration, and general hydration.

 Overhydration is especially dangerous in the context of exercise.
-When endurance athletes drink on a set schedule—when they stop every two miles for swigs of plain water—they run the risk of developing hyponatremia.
+When endurance athletes drink on a set schedule—when they stop every two miles for swigs of plain water—they run the risk of developing exercise-associated hyponatremia.

 Hyponatremia is low serum sodium, and it’s a widespread problem in the endurance community.
 By drinking too much regular water, athletes dilute blood sodium levels.
 This leads to headaches, fatigue, confusion, seizures, and brain damage.
 In severe cases, hyponatremia can be fatal.

-Endurance athletes are at the highest risk of hyponatremia, but they’re not the only people who would benefit from adding electrolytes (especially sodium) to water.
+Endurance athletes are at the highest risk of exercise-associated hyponatremia, but they’re not the only people who would benefit from adding electrolytes (especially sodium) to water.
 Most folks don’t get enough sodium to begin with—then they wonder why their energy is in the gutter.

 This is a remarkably contentious topic… ask any doctor or public health official if folks get too much sodium and the answer is inevitably “yes.”
 Okay—well, do folks need more processed food?
 Is processed food good for humans and other living things?
 Ask these questions and you’ll receive a resounding “no”.